ouspg/CompSec/README.md

 A straightforward solution for this is pre-configured virtual machines - if you have enough disk space and performance on your computer to use them. **For Windows users - this is the most convenient way.**

 If you are already using Linux/macOS-based operating system, the other option is to use a specific tool called [cincan-command](https://cincan.gitlab.io/cincan-command/).
 It is a wrapper for Docker to run a different kinds of tools in isolated matter.
 It makes the installation of a wide variety of tools easier while providing some level of isolation as well.
 Most of the tools used in exercises are usable with it.
 It requires that Python 3.6+ and Docker are functioning in your system.
-Installation steps can be found from [documentation.](https://cincan.gitlab.io/cincan-command/installation.html)
+Installation steps can be found from the [documentation.](https://cincan.gitlab.io/cincan-command/installation.html)

-If you want, you can install packages in a normal way, or just use provided virtual machine on the Linux host as well.
+If you want, you can install packages in a normal way, or just use the provided virtual machine on the Linux host as well.

 ### Virtual machines

+**Note**
-Note: If you are using the following virtual machines on your own pc, they are pre-configured with 4GB of RAM for VMware player.
-So if you have less than 8 GB of RAM in your pc, you might want to reduce this pre-configured RAM.
+If you are using the following virtual machines on your own PC, they are pre-configured with 4GB of RAM for VMware player.
+So if you have less than 8 GB of RAM in your PC, you might want to reduce this pre-configured RAM.

 Each lab utilizes one of the virtual machines below: